 - What is your existing type of operation and equipment?
 Are you looking to upsize or are you tight on space and looking for a smaller machine that might be portable?
 Is your business outgrowing your current needs?

 - How much space are you working with?
-These screen printing machines come in small and large sizes.
+Screen printing machines come in small and large sizes.
 What will fit in the space that is available to you?

-While it is true that you will be able to make money screen printing different things with your screen printing machine, making money doesn’t just start when you purchase the machine, you will need to take the time to learn how to use it properly before you will be able to make any money with it.
+While it is true that you will be able to make money screen printing different items, making money doesn’t just start when you purchase a machine.
+You will need to take the time to learn how to use it properly before you will be able to make any money with it.